nirgeier/KubernetesLabs/Labs/welcome.md

 ## 📬 Contact

-For questions or feedback, please reach out through the social links at the bottom of this page.
+For questions or feedback, please reach out through the social links located above the header of this page.

 ---